 In this regard, Agile ensures testing assumptions and refining high-level requirements before the delivery phase – that would otherwise be blindly accepted at face value.

 Agile project scope planning facilitates collecting business needs from the client and wrapping them up into well-defined project requirements, without getting software developers bogged down in too much detail.

 #2.
 Agile software development adapts to changes and keeps your project on track

 It may sound contradictory, but having a lean route map at the start of a long-distance journey turns out to be the optimum way to progress most software development initiatives.
 This approach allows for flexible change management at every step of the way.

 In software development, it is far more efficient and effective to be fluid and go with the flow of changes than to accommodate your project scope in response to the rapidly evolving market situation.

 The Agile methodology accepts inevitable changes.
-Unlike traditional, waterfall-like project management methodologies, it teaches you not to box your project scope into a corner and stay on track whenever whatever change happens.
+Unlike traditional, waterfall-like project management methodologies, it teaches you not to box your well-defined project scope into a corner and stay on track whenever whatever change happens.

 Be ready to capitalize on the opportunities that Agile has to offer.
 You can minimize the potentially harmful impact of change by incorporating Agile principles at the scope planning stage as well as throughout the rest of the project.

 #3.
 Control change to deal with scope creep